krezefal/rebrain-test-repo/README.md

 **Repository for The Coolest Project**

 ## Description
-This is a very detailed description for [The Coolest Project](https://gitlab.rebrainme.com/devops_users_repos/4556/rebrain-devops-task1).
-Imagine, that this project is a cli (_command-line interface_) client-server tool, that allows user to perform their tasks using remote resources, namely with virtual machines.
-Our system can allocate new resources using `oVirt` virtualisation.
+Imagine that this project is a client-server cli (_command line interface_) application specially developed for the Coolest Startup, that allows users to perform their tasks using remote resources, namely using virtual machines.
+This app uses the `oVirt` API since the storage allocates new resources using `oVirt` virtualisation.

 This tool has been developed to automate users' access to remote capacities without disturbing the Devops specialist.
-Also exploiting this tool by user **guarantees the safety and consistency of both each virtual machine and the entire Ovirt system**.
+Also exploiting this tool by the user **guarantees the safety and consistency of both each virtual machine and the entire oVirt system deployed on the storage**.
 Using this tool user can perform the following things:
-- Authorizing in remote system and get access to personal pool by the unique token;
+- Authorizing in remote system and get access to personal pool of VMs by a unique token;
 - Leasing new VMs by specifying:
     - Linux distro (available: `RedHat`, `Debian`, `Fedora`, `CentOS`)
     - Memory (from 512MB to 4GB included)
     - Storage space (from 10GB to 30GB included)
     - CPU (from 1 to 4 included)
     - Leasing time (**max leasing time = 1 month**)
-- Deleting its own VMs (and freeing up the remote resources);
+- Deleting its own VMs (therefore freeing up the storage resources);
 - Using VMs until their expiration date;
-- Viewing your VMs list.
+- Viewing his VMs list.

 This Coolest tool may be compiled as a stand-alone binary using `Golang`.